It doesn’t always have to be for honor. Sometimes it’s the opposite.

 Honorable Kills are a pretty simple concept, all told: they’re kills that are achieved in the ultimate mano-a-mano fashion: just you, your opponent, your weapons, and no other assistance.

-At the obvious top flight level this means you can’t pick off somebody already damaged by another player or double team someone with another player, but there are other wrinkles beyond that: you also can’t get an honorable kill by shoving somebody off a ledge to their death, for instance, or by using traps such as spikes, fire or other environmental hazards.
+This means you can’t pick off somebody already damaged by another player or double team someone with another player, but there are other wrinkles beyond that: you can’t get an honorable kill by shoving somebody off a ledge to their death, for instance,or by using traps such as spikes, fire or other environmental hazards.
 It has to be a one-on-one duel between two warriors – as simple as that.

 All kills count to your basic match-winning objectives, of course, but there are absolutely times when For Honor will ask you to rack up Honorable kills as well.
 In order to do this, be honorable: Fight them man-to-man.
 If that’s a struggle for you, hone your parrying, guard break and guard break interrupt skills with our guide on those gameplay elements.